Do you have towels to get dry but don’t have a tumble dryer? Then you will want to dry them naturally as quickly as you

 6. Use a heated airer

-I love this Minky heated airer from Amazon.
 When you need your laundry to dry quicker switch on the heat on this electric clothes airer for an hour or so to give your drying time a boost.

 Alternatively, put your airer next to a radiator or box fan.
 Don’t forget to turn the airer around from time to time for even drying.